sjramblings/azureservices/README.md

 # awsservices

-Do you konw your AWS service names?
-Put your cloud skills to the test and see if you have what it takes to be the ultimate AWS master! - https://sjramblings.github.io/awsservices/
+Do you konw your Azure service names?
+Put your cloud skills to the test and see if you have what it takes to be the ultimate Azure master! - https://sjramblings.github.io/azureservices/

 ## Service Source

-Extracted manually from https://awspolicygen.s3.amazonaws.com/policygen.html, will look to automate this.
+Extracted manually from https://azurecharts.com/overview, will look to automate this.

 ## References